LibreHealthIO/community-governance/GOVERNANCE.md

 review by the general public and entire community, with the exception of any executive sessions where private matters are discussed.

+#### Treasurer

+The LibreHealth Steering Committee shall appoint an individual to serve in the role of Treasurer.
+Such appointment shall last for a period of 12 months commencing with the month after a succesful vote of such appointee.
+The appointment may be renewed.

+The Treasurer shall prepare a financial summary of donors to and assets of the community, in consultation with the fiscal sponsor.
+This summary shall be produced at minimum of once per calendar quarter.
+Additional content for this report may be requested from time to time by the Committee.

+All other financial activities shall be conducted by the fiscal sponsor.

+The Treasurer role need not be filled by a current member of the LibreHealth Steering Committee, and may attend Committee meetings in an ex officio capacity.

 ### Mentor

 Younger projects may have a need for a mentor to help ensure that the project